 The team training builds Tactical Familiarity across all key metrics; Mentality, Passing Style, Creative Freedom, Pressing Intensity, Marking, Tempo, Width, and Position/Role/Duty.
-We work more general sessions in the early days so lots of Tactical Familiarity work built in with the fitness training.
+We work more general sessions in the early days so lots of Tactical Familiarity work built-in with the fitness training.

 I also ensure I add a Recovery session in here, rather than just resting players as the Recovery sessions won’t reduce Cohesion like a rest will, and the effects on Match Sharpness aren’t as great, i.e., Sharpness isn’t reduced as much with Recovery as it is resting.
-Finally, it also greatly reduced Injury Risk, which is key during preseason.
+Finally, it also greatly reduced Injury Risk, which is key during the preseason.

-At this point I also make sure that my players are not working on any individual training.
+At this point, I also make sure that my players are not working on any individual training.
 I prefer to exclude this from my preseason schedules and let them pick it up again during the season.
-Unless of course they’re returning from injury in which case I will give them an additional focus of General Rehab.
+Unless of course, they’re returning from injury in which case I will give them an additional focus of General Rehab.

 Players will naturally recover some of their Match Sharpness (if below ~50% during this week) so you do not need to schedule a match during this first week.
-Because preseason start dates are scheduled for us, you need to make sure you set this week up on the Sunday before the players return for preseason as you cannot load a schedule into the week on a Monday it starts.
+Because preseason start dates are scheduled for us, you need to make sure you set this week up on a Sunday before the players return for preseason as you cannot load a schedule into the week on a Monday it starts.

 I then move into phase I which is another week of intense training, but with a match at the end of the week.

 I like to start the first week or so purely training.
-A good week or two of physical training with some Match Practice mixed in is good to get the players fitness levels up without increasing Injury Risk through playing matches with low Match Sharpness.
+A good week or two of physical training with some Match Practice mixed in is good to get the player’s fitness levels up without increasing Injury Risk through playing matches with low Match Sharpness.
 After this, I can then begin to taper off the heavy physical work and introduce more Match Practice and games to increase Tactical Familiarity and Sharpness.